KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-EnphaseSolar by matt-thurling](https://github.com/matt-thurling/MMM-EnphaseSolar)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-EnphaseSolar.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Entur-tavle by Arve](https://github.com/Arve/MMM-Entur-tavle)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-EOL by mykle1](https://github.com/mykle1/MMM-EOL)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-EOL.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-eswordoftheday by daniel-windsor](https://github.com/daniel-windsor/MMM-eswordoftheday)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - I - No image found.
+3. Issue: No image found.

 ## [MMM-ethereum by hansman84](https://github.com/hansman84/MMM-ethereum)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-ethermine by AjaxCarroway](https://github.com/AjaxCarroway/MMM-ethermine)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Ethos by Helpi90](https://github.com/Helpi90/MMM-Ethos)